wallas4/EventCalendarPhase2/readme.md

 </div>
 ```

-Fire up the test server, or create a few unit test, and verify that your
+Fire up the test server, or create a few unit tests, and verify that your
 new Event Calendar is functioning properly!